-Emotionally Focused Therapy (EFT) for couples is a collaborative and respectful form of therapy, as well as a leading form of marital therapy treatment.
-EFT is designed as a structured and short term approach (between eight and twenty sessions).
+Emotionally Focused Therapy (EFT) for couples is a collaborative and respectful form of therapy as well as a leading form of marital therapy treatment.
+EFT is designed as a structured and short-term approach (between eight and twenty sessions).
 There is a substantial history of research highlighting EFT's effectiveness.
-Research indicates that 70 to 75% of studied couples transition from marital distress to recovery and approximately 90% show significant improvements.
+Research indicates that 70-75% of studied couples transition from marital distress to recovery and approximately 90% show significant improvements.
 There is also research on the change process and predictors of success.

 EFT is based on a clear, explicit attachment conceptualization of adult love and marital distress.
 Empirical research on the nature of marital distress and adult attachment supports these conceptualizations.
 Change strategies and interventions are specific and clear, and key moments and moves in the change process have been mapped out into nine distinct steps and three stages of change.

 The goals of EFT are to:

 1) Re-organize and expand partners' key emotional responses;

 2) Shift partner’s interactional positions and start new patterns of interaction;